 Attempts to notify potential Finalists and ultimate winner will be made using the contact information provided in the Submission.
 Sponsor and Administrator are not responsible for communication problems of any kind.
 If, despite reasonable efforts to contact potential Finalists/winner, such party does not respond within 24 hours of the first notification attempt, or if the notification is returned as undeliverable, such party may forfeit the opportunity to be a Finalist/win prize, and an alternate may be selected from remaining eligible entrants/Finalists, as applicable.
 If any potential prize winner is found to be ineligible, or has not complied with these Official Rules or declines the prize forany reason prior to award, such potential prize winner will be disqualified and an alternate winner may be selected from remaining eligible entrants/Finalists, as applicable.
 Unclaimed prize may not be awarded.

-Selected from the pool of applicants, up to eight teams will be accepted into the Flywheel New Ventures Accelerator and awarded the following cash prizes as the first tranche of an average $50,000 investment per team in return for a 7.5% equity stake and agreement to the Flywheel New Ventures 2020 LLC term sheet.
+Selected from the pool of applicants for each accelerator Challenge, up to eight teams each will be accepted into the Flywheel New Ventures Accelerators and awarded the following cash prizes as the first tranche of an average $50,000 investment per team in return for a 7.5% equity stake and agreement to the Flywheel New Ventures 2021 LLC term sheet.

 Competition awards for winners are:

 $15,000 second prize

 $5,000 for up to five runner-ups.

 A portion of the proceeds will be used for occupancy and administrative fees.

 A copy of the standard term sheet agreement is available for download below.

 GENERAL AWARD CONDITIONS